 The winner of the Art Rooney Sportsmanship Award is determined by a vote of current NFL players.
 From the eight finalists, each team's players will submit a consensus vote of their choice for the winner.
 As in Pro Bowl voting, a team cannot vote for its own player.

-Jones, the Packers' nominee for the 2021 Walter Payton NFL Man of the Year Award, has been an active participant in the Green Bay community since being drafted in the fifth round out of the University of Texas-El Paso in 2017.
+Jones, a two-time nominee for the Walter Payton NFL Man of the Year Award, has been an active participant in the Green Bay community since being drafted in the fifth round out of the University of Texas-El Paso in 2017.

-Former Packers defensive back Charles Woodson is one of eight former recipients of the Art Rooney Sportsmanship Award.
+Former Packers defensive back Charles Woodson is one of nine former recipients of the Art Rooney Sportsmanship Award.
 Woodson was honored as a member of the Oakland Raiders in 2015.